suprabhasupi/blog/contents/posts/55-how-javascript-works/55-how-javascript-works.md

 1. Don't have too many global variables
 2. Event listener

     You never remove the below addEventListener , when you don't need them.
-SO keep adding event listeners.
+So keep adding event listeners.

     ```javascript
     var el = document.getElementById('button')